grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/Seadix-pointer/README.md

 A radix trie implemented in C++ and exposed to Node.js via N-API.
 This repository is experimental.
 This version is more raw, which means it is more faithful to the classic implementation.
 This uses pointers to connect everything, without pooling, so yes, I am working on a proper pooled SeaDix Build.

+Don't actually use this.
+This is just one of the "alternate routes of exploration for the project".

 What this is
 -------------
 - Radix trie core in C++ (`src/`)